freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-001.md

 # --description--

-As you learned in the last few steps of the Cat Photo App, there is a basic structure need to start building your web page.
+As you learned in the last few steps of the Cat Photo App, there is a basic structure needed to start building your web page.

 Add the `<!DOCTYPE html>` and an `html` element.